Barbastro: History

-During the Spanish Civil War 51 Catholic Claretians were executed in Barbastro by militia of the Popular Front.
+During the Spanish Civil War 51 Catholic Claretians, mostly young seminarians, were executed in Barbastro by anarchist militia of the Popular Front.
+Barbastro was the Catholic diocese which suffered the greatest percentage of clergy martyrdoms of the Civil War: in total 18 Benedictines, from a nearby monastery, 9 Piarists, who ran a local school, the 51 Claretians, 13 canons of the Cathedral, 114 diocesan priests, 5 diocesan seminarians, and the bishop were executed.

 In Homage to Catalonia, George Orwell describes a stop in the town on his way back from the front:I had a day to put in to Barbastro, for there was only one train a day.
 Previously I had seen Barbastro in brief glimpses, and it had seemed to me simply a part of the war — a grey, muddy, cold place, full of roaring lorries and shabby troops.
 It seemed queerly different now.
 Wandering through it I became aware of pleasant tortuous streets, old stone bridges, wine shops with great oozy barrels as tall as a man, and intriguing semi-subterranean shops where men were making cartwheels, daggers, wooden spoons, and goatskin water- bottles. [...]
 And at the back of the town there was a shallow jade-green river, and rising out of it a perpendicular cliff of rock, with houses built into the rock, so that from your bedroom window you could spit straight into the water a hundred feet below.
-Innumerable doves lived in the holes in the cliff.
-Numerous socialist, republican and communist activists were jailed and executed in the following years after the end of the Spanish Civil War.
+Innumerable doves lived in the holes in the cliff.Numerous socialist, republican and communist activists were jailed and executed in the following years after the end of the Spanish Civil War.

 Barbastro's economy flourished until the early 20th century, when a period of decline began, ending only in the 1960s due to the growth of agricultural production.